Cognigy/Documentation/docs/en/docs/ai/xApp/use-cases.md

 ## Multichannel

-You can use an xApp in addition to the main communication channels such as voice, webchat widget, Teams, WhatsApp, and others.
+You can use an xApp in addition to the main communication channels, such as voice, Webchat Widget, Teams, WhatsApp, and others.
 The full list is provided in [Supported Channels](supported-browsers-and-channels.md#supported-channels).

+To learn how it works, follow [Getting Started](getting-started.md) (Advanced part).

 ### Power up virtual agents